radwankakar/infrastructure/docs/adr/0013-atlassian-selection.md

 Bitbucket, Jira, Confluence, and Opsgenie from Atlassian

 * Good, because several teams already use Atlassian products so there should be less of a learning curve
-* Good, because it can in theory address all the identified needs
+* Good, because it can in theory address all the identified problems
 * Bad, because it makes us act as IT administrators
 * Bad, because it makes some teams use new systems